rayolop20/TFG-Dimensions/README.md

 - Esc: Settings

 ## Install
-**Alpha**
 - Download The version from the releases section on Github: https://github.com/rayolop20/TFG-Dimensions/releases
-- Press on .rar and the game will start downloading in .rar
+- Press on .zip and the game will start downloading in .zip
-- Unpack .rar and Execute TFG-Dimensions-Game.exe
+- Unpack .zip and Execute TFG-Dimensions-Game.exe